 For critical illnesses,₹1,00,000 deduction will be given for medical expenditure.

-Mr. Jaitley proposes 100 percent deduction to farmer-producer companies having a ₹100 crore turnover.
-Corporate tax will be reduced to 25 percent for companies that have a turnover of up to ₹250 crore.
+Mr Jaitley proposes a 100 per cent deduction to farmer-producer companies having a ₹100 crore turnover.
+Corporate tax will be reduced to 25 per cent for companies that have a turnover of up to ₹250 crores.

 Estimates of revenue foregone due to this measure is ₹7,000 crore.

-Long-term capital gains tax of 10 percent is proposed for gains exceeding ₹1 lakh.
-Health and Education Cess will be increased to 4 percent
+A long-term capital gains tax of 10 per cent is proposed for gains exceeding ₹1 lakh.
+Health and Education Cess will be increased to 4 per cent.

 Customs duty on mobile phones will be increased to 20 per cent and parts of televisions will be increased to 15 per cent.